mamatap13/patient-appointments/README.md

 - Current version uses an H2 database (Spring Boot in-memory db), upgrade to PostgreSQL
 - Current version does not have appointment end time, in future adding end time will allow more detailed checks for overlapping appointments
+- Allow more date formats: "MM-dd-yyyy' and "July 30, 2023"
+- Add AM/PM to time formatting